 Eva writes about the horses of the ranch.
 The story of the Wilbur-Cruce horse is also an interesting one.
 The horses were brought to the Wilbur Ranch in 1885 from Rancho Delores in Sonora Mexico by Grandfather Wilbur.
 Rancho Delores was one of the Mission Ranches that Father Kino had founded.
 These "Rock" horses were direct descendants of the Spanish "Barb" horses brought from the Old World to the far Northern Frontier of New Spain by Father Kino.
 These horses were bred for their strength and stamina.
 These descendants were almost extinct until it was discovered that Eva had over 100 of them.
 Here is an interesting story about the legacy of the Rock horse here.
 From time to time the Tubac Presidio State Park presents talks about the origin of this horse.
 Some of these horses are used in the Anza Day Festival in Tubac.

 When Eva sold her Ranch to the Nature Conservancy the horses had to go, as it is the Nature Conservancy's job to protect the lands.
 So Eva donated her precious Rock horses to the American Minor Breeds Conservancy, leter known as the American Livestock Conservancy.
 Eva stipulated that their Spanish bloodlines be protected.
 These horses had maintained their bloodlines due to the remoteness of the land and the isolation of the herd.
-A portion of this herd is currently maintained by Robin Collins of Rancho Del Sueño in Madera, CA.
+A portion of this herd is currently maintained by Robin Collins of Rancho Del Sueño in Madera, CA and another here in Southern Arizona.
+Last year they appeared at the Cowboy Festival at the Empire Ranch, reportedly the same ranch that Eva got in a land war with.
+(See the Tucson Weekly's Archives below.)
+What remarkable horses they are.

 Read the book, it is insightful and haunting.
 After visiting the ranch, even more so.
 A Beautiful, Cruel Country